usarscotus/legal-directory/frap/rule_25.md

 &nbsp;&nbsp;(iii) Signing.
 A filing made through a person's electronic-filing account and authorized by that person, together with that person's name on a signature block, constitutes the person's signature.

-&nbsp;&nbsp;&nbsp;&nbsp;(iv) Same as a Written Paper.
+&nbsp;&nbsp;(iv) Same as a Written Paper.
 A paper filed electronically is a written paper for purposes of these rules.

 &nbsp;&nbsp;(3) Filing a Motion with a Judge.
 If a motion requests relief that may be granted by a single judge, the judge may permit the motion to be filed with the judge; the judge must note the filing date on the motion and give it to the clerk.